Vezio/MCDPT-Dockerized-API/README.md

 Dockerized service: flask server.
 The flask server is an interface to the MCDPT-Dockerized-DB and future services to come.

-Authors:
+Authors

-Tyler Rimaldi,
+Tyler Rimaldi->Tyler.Rimaldi1@Marist.edu,

-Daniel Grossmann,
+Daniel Grossmann->Daniel.Grossmann1@Marist.edu,

-Dr. Donald Schwartz
+Dr. Donald Schwartz->Donald.Schwartz@Marist.edu

 ## How to setup this repository
 Create an instance folder in `./app/`: `./app/instance`